M-Waweru/mathnuscripts-garden/src/site/notes/Content/Projects/Problems to Solve.md

 		1. Scanning my journals using my phone and turn them into a pdf
 		2. Reading my journals aloud and recording the audio to convert from voice to text
 		3. Using a smart pen that can capture my entries and notes as I write
+		4. Using telegram to send images to Claude to transcript and add them as notes on Obsidian

 14. Making mobile phones have more utility and be less about consumption.
 Instead of mobile phones, we can call them mobile computers that allow you to do what desktops and laptops do.
 Refer to [[Content/Notes/Making Mobile Phones have Utility\|Making Mobile Phones have Utility]]